About The Lantern Project

 - Dr Pauline Ford – Dentist, University of Queensland

 - Hollie Whitehouse – Dietitian at My Nutrition Clinic

-- Glenn Rees - CEO Alzheimer's Australia
+- Glenn Rees - former CEO Alzheimer's Australia

 - Dr Chris Del Mar - Bond University